patternfly-webcomponents/patternfly-webcomponents/README.md

 ## Tech Notes
 Repository uses the following:

-* Bable - Essentially an ECMAScript 6 to ECMAScript 5 Javascript compiler.
+* Babel - Essentially an ECMAScript 6 to ECMAScript 5 Javascript compiler.
 It allows you to use ES6 features in your projects and then compiles ES5 for you to use in production.
 * Plumber - Prevent pipe breaking caused by errors from gulp plugins
 * Webpack - Webpack is a module bundler.
 Webpack takes modules with dependencies and generates static assets representing those modules.